oracle/linux-uek/Documentation/admin-guide/kdump/kdump.rst

     2) if the RAM size is between 512M and 2G (exclusive), then reserve 64M
     3) if the RAM size is larger than 2G, then reserve 128M

+Or you can use crashkernel=auto to choose the crash kernel memory size based on the recommended configuration set for each arch.

 Boot into System Kernel
 =======================